mui/material-ui/pages/api/input-adornment.md

 # InputAdornment

-<p class="description">The API documentation of the InputAdornment React component.</p>
+<p class="description">The API documentation of the InputAdornment React component.
+Learn more about the properties and the CSS customization points.</p>

 ```js
 import InputAdornment from '@material-ui/core/InputAdornment';